AlenRedek/wordpress-docker-webpack/README.md

 - Run `$ gulp`

 ## PHP Coding Standards Fixer
-- Install VS Code extension `php cs fixer`
+- Install `php cs fixer` extension for your IDE
 - Configure the extension to execute on save
 - For more info please refer to [https://github.com/FriendsOfPHP/PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer)